-The big top is back in Chicago to amuse us all once again in a surrealistic journey called Luzia.
+The big top is back in Chicago to amuse us all once again on a surrealistic journey called Luzia.
 The world between the reality and fantasy where acrobatics, brilliant colors, and inspiring music takes you on a waking dream to Mexico.
 Luzia incorporates for the first time in a touring show the element of water as a source of inspiration for its acrobatics and as an art form.
-The action packed show also incorporates two supersized treadmills that can move in either direction perfectly synchronized with acrobatic moves and a stage that can move 360 degrees–so you won’t miss any detail from your seat.
+The action-packed show also incorporates two supersized treadmills that can move in either direction perfectly synchronized with acrobatic moves and a stage that can move 360 degrees–so you won’t miss any detail from your seat.

 The story starts as a parachutist falls from an airplane to land in his dream of Mexico.
 The clown-like traveler guides the audience throughout the entire show with a childlike sense of wonder and discovery.
 As the traveler and audience go through the story, he will run into reimagined wonders of Mexico.
 Highlights of the show start with a giant monarch butterfly as a tribute to their migratory journey to central Mexico, hoop diving acrobats in hummingbird costumes and the golden age of Mexican cinema with a breathtaking hand balancing act.